adambard/learnxinyminutes-docs/csharp.html.markdown

             return ++count;
         }

-        // A delegate is a reference to a method
+        // A delegate is a reference to a method.
         // To reference the Increment method,
-        // first declare a delegate with the same signature
+        // first declare a delegate with the same signature,
-        // ie. takes no arguments and returns an int public delegate int IncrementDelegate();
+        // i.e. takes no arguments and returns an int public delegate int IncrementDelegate();

         // An event can also be used to trigger delegates